Arowolokehinde/alx-travel2day/README.md

    git clone https://github.com/Arowolokehinde/alx-travel2day.git
 Navigate to the project directory:

-bash
-Copy code
-cd yourproject
-Install the dependencies:

-bash
-Copy code
-npm install
-Set up environment variables:

-Create a .env file in the root directory and add the necessary environment variables (e.g., database connection strings, API keys).
-Usage
-To start the server, run:

-bash
-Copy code
-npm start
-Your server should now be running on http://localhost:3000 (or the port you specified).

-API Documentation
-Use Swagger UI to explore and test the API endpoints.
-You can access it at http://localhost:3000/api-docs once the server is running.

 Example Endpoints
 GET /api/v1/resource: Fetch all resources
 POST /api/v1/resource: Create a new resource